 Events are read in two steps.
-First, the client writes a selection code to the Event selection register at location 49251.
+First, the client writes a selection code to the Event selection register.
 The selection code defines the type of read operation that the client wants to perform.
-The selected event record is loaded by the protection relay into the following 11 registers from 9252 to 9262.
+The selected event record is loaded by the protection relay into the following 11 registers.
 Second, the client reads out the 11 registers in one multiple register read operation.